Hemibdella soleae: Ecology

-H. soleae is an ectoparasite of flatfish such as the common sole (Solea solea).
+Hemibdella soleae is an ectoparasite of flatfish such as the common sole (Solea solea).
 Like other marine leeches, it feeds on its host's blood, but unlike most freshwater species, it does not drop off the fish after it has fed, instead remaining attached by its anterior sucker.
 In the juvenile leech, the remnants of each blood meal is visible through the transparent skin as a small red ball inside.
 In the northern part of its range, the common sole is the main host, but further south, other fish are also parasitized; these include the Senegalese sole (Solea senegalensis), the wedge sole (Dicologlossa cuneata), the bastard sole (Microchirus azevia), the Klein's sole (Synapturichthys kleinii), the sand sole (Pegusa lascaris) and the Portuguese sole (Dagetichthys lusitanica).
 In the English Channel, small common sole may have one or two leeches on them while large fish may have forty or more of the parasites.

 Adult leeches attached to the underside of fish lay eggs on the seabed in locations where the fish like to semi-bury themselves in the sediment; the eggs have stalks and are anchored to grains of sand.
 The free-swimming larvae search out a host fish and attach to the anterior end of the dorsal surface, the only part of the fish not buried in sediment.
 After a short period of development, the larvae migrate to the ventral surface of the fish.
 Here they attach to the host with their front sucker oriented towards the front of the fish.